palacaze/gateau/README.md

 Most of the time, a single call to gateau_add_library() will be sufficient to define the whole target.
 See the documentation for `gateau_extend_target()` below to learn how to configure the other function parameters.

+Also of note, it should work out of the box with interface libraries.

 #### Defining a new executable target